Current Situation Update:

 Custom Exempt Processors

 A custom meat processor is defined in State and Federal law as a plant that does not require continuous inspection because they only process meat for the owner of the animal.
-The meat or poultry cannot be sold and can only be consumed by the owner, the owner’s immediate family, and non-paying guests.
-Custom processed meat must be identified “NOT FOR SALE.
+The meat, poultry, or wild game cannot be sold and can only be consumed by the owner, the owner’s immediate family, and non-paying guests.
+Custom processed meat must be identified “NOT FOR SALE".
 Businesses that operate under this exemption are inspected by the State Inspection Programs or by FSIS/USDA on a regular basis.
 However, inspections of these operations are conducted less frequently than operations under continuous inspection.